SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 live reload enabled for browsers
 ```

-Most of us may already know about the mind blowingly useful monitor-and-live-reload feature of `cds watch`, but might not have paid much attention until now to what `cds watch` is really executing for us (in addition to running the file monitor), which is this:
+Most of us may already know about the [mind-bogglingly useful](https://www.clivebanks.co.uk/THHGTTG/THHGTTGradio1.htm#:~:text=mind%2Dbogglingly%20useful) monitor-and-live-reload feature of `cds watch`, but might not have paid much attention until now to what `cds watch` is really executing for us (in addition to running the file monitor), which is this:

 ```bash
 cds serve all --with-mocks --in-memory?